cbg-ethz/PYggdrasil/README.md

 ```

 ### Existing code quality checks
-The code quality checks run during on GitHub can be seen in ``.github/workflows/test.yml``.
+The code quality checks run on GitHub can be seen in ``.github/workflows/test.yml``.

 We are using: